Log in for prices and ordering

 Contra Costa

-Contra Costa lies to the east of San Francisco Bay and is home to vineyards that are within smaller AVAs within the greater Central Coast AVA, as well as vineyards that are not incorporated into any AVA.
-The region enjoys a wide diurnal range and the soils are predominantly sandy.
-The region is famed for producing Rhône varietals and Zinfandel.
+Contra Costa lies to the east of San Francisco Bay and is home to vineyards that are contained by smaller AVAs within the greater Central Coast AVA, as well as vineyards that are not incorporated into any AVA.
+The region enjoys a wide diurnal range, and the soils are predominantly sandy.
+The area is famed for producing Rhône varieties and Zinfandel.

 Monterey

-South of San Francisco County and the Santa Cruz Mountains, Monterey is a region expanded in the wake of Napa and Sonoma’s success, with the Salinas and Carmel Valleys planted extensively.
-The Monterey AVA gained status in 1984 and is named for the county it is within.
-It the largest AVA in the region and contains a number of sub-AVAs.
+South of San Francisco County and the Santa Cruz Mountains, Monterey is a region that expanded in the wake of Napa and Sonoma’s success, with the Salinas and Carmel Valleys planted extensively.
+Monterey gained AVA status in 1984 and is named for the county that contains it.
+It is the largest AVA in the region and contains a number of sub-AVAs.
 Its land mass extends the length of the county and incorporates many climates, varieties and terrains.
-Elevations span from 0-700 metres.
+Elevations range from zero to 700 metres.

-A wide range of varietals are planted, from Pinot Noir to Zinfandel, but Chardonnay accounts for over half of the plantings.
-To the north, cooler conditions prevail and include morning fogs and ocean breezes whereas to the southerly climate is much warmer, with summer temperatures often reaching close to 40 degrees Celsius.
+A wide range of varieties are planted, from Pinot Noir to Zinfandel, but Chardonnay accounts for more than half of the AVA.
+To the north, cooler conditions prevail, including morning fogs and ocean breezes.
+In contrast, the climate is much warmer to the south, with summer temperatures often reaching close to 40 degrees Celsius.

 Chalone

-The Chalone AVA was recognised in 1982, a sub-AVA located in the Gabilan Mountain Range against the backdrop of the Pinnacles National Park.
+Chalone AVA was recognised in 1982.
+It’s a sub-AVA located in the Gabilan Mountain Range against the backdrop of the Pinnacles National Park.
 Its 120 hectares under vine are home to some of the oldest vine material in Monterey County.

-The elevated position here – 365 metres to 700 metres – aids in providing a wide diurnal range.
+The elevated position here—365 to 700 metres—provides a wide diurnal range.
 Soils range from coarse loam to limestone and granite.
-Rainfall is low, which, when combined with cool conditions and very old vine material, means that yields are generally quite low.
-Chardonnay and Pinot Noir do very well here.
+Low rainfall, cool conditions and very old vine material generally result in low yields.
+Chardonnay and Pinot Noir do very well.

 Santa Lucia Highlands

-The Santa Lucia Highlands is planted to just over 1900 hectares of vines, mostly on the terraces of the Santa Lucia Mountain Range facing southeast, overlooking the Salinas River Valley.
-Elevations range from 100-700 metres.
+The Santa Lucia Highlands is planted to just over 1900 hectares of vines, mainly on the Santa Lucia Mountain Range terraces facing southeast, overlooking the Salinas River Valley.
+Elevations range from 100 to 700 metres.
 AVA status was awarded in 1991.

 Paso Robles

-This is a giant appellation covering almost 250,000 hectares, of which 16,000 are planted to vines.
-Paso, as it is often called, is divided into 11 sub-regions, with the westernmost parts cooled by the weather from the San Luis Obispo Coast.
-It is a large contributor to the state’s Cabernet Sauvignon harvest but has also become known for Rhône varieties thanks to notable producers like Tablas Creek, Bonny Doon and Alban.
+This giant appellation covers almost 250,000 hectares, of which 16,000 are planted to vines.
+Paso, as it is often called, is divided into 11 sub-regions, with the westernmost parts cooled by weather from the San Luis Obispo Coast.
+It significantly contributes to the state’s Cabernet Sauvignon harvest but has also become known for Rhône varieties thanks to notable producers like Tablas Creek, Bonny Doon and Alban.

 Santa Barbara

-The climate here is remarkably temperate considering its latitude and rainfall is low.
-Santa Barbara contains seven AVAs, and although it has become well-known as wine region, Santa Barbara itself is a county rather than an AVA.
-The Santa Maria Valley sits alone on the northern end in the foothills of the San Rafael Mountains.
-The Alisos AVA sits in between the two mountain ranges, and the Santa Ynez Valley AVA holds the remaining appellations.
+The climate here is remarkably temperate considering its latitude, and rainfall is low.
+Santa Barbara contains seven AVAs, and although it has become well-known as a wine region, Santa Barbara itself is a county rather than an AVA.
+Santa Maria Valley AVA sits alone on the northern end in the foothills of the San Rafael Mountains.
+The Alisos AVA sits between the two mountain ranges, and the Santa Ynez Valley AVA holds the remaining appellations.

-Pinot Noir and Chardonnay dominate the landscape, but Cabernet Sauvignon, Riesling, Syrah, Gruner Veltliner and Grenache also find success here.
+Pinot Noir and Chardonnay dominate the landscape, but Cabernet Sauvignon, Riesling, Syrah, Grüner Veltliner and Grenache also succeed here.

 Santa Ynez Valley